MaestroError/eloquent-regex/README.md

   - negativeLookAhead(callable $callback): Negative lookahead assertion.✔️
   - negativeLookBehind(callable $callback): Negative lookbehind assertion.✔️
   - Raw regex methods for advanced users.✔️
-  - BuilderPattern should be able to reproduce patterns used in HSA
+  - BuilderPattern should be able to reproduce patterns used in HSA✔️

 - Add benchmarks and tests for search against large data ✔️
 - Add Feature Tests for BuilderPattern